clarkeste/Echoes-Wiki-Site/content/Genesys/Genesys Core Rulebook.md

 I would link it on Amazon too, but literally the physical version of most of the important Genesys products are out of stock.
 No joke, the only listing for the Rulebook is 70 Dollars (borderline scalper price) and is called “Sunny Face, Happy Face” (???).
-Also the Dice are just completely unavaliable haha.
+Also the Dice are just completely unavailable.